 The village of Esquelbecq offers a diverse literary and cultural programme.
 Every 3rd Sunday of the month from October to May, the village has book readings and this provides an opportunity for the public to meet authors, editors or artists, in a friendly and warm atmosphere.

-The Norwegian Book Town in Fjærland started out very modestly in 1995, and now stocks about 2.5 miles of shelving, filled with books, in a variety of abandoned buildings – from ferry waiting rooms, stables and local banks to post office and grocery shop.
+The Norwegian Book Town in Fjærland started out very modestly in 1995.
 Besides taking care of books, the idea here was also to preserve the old buildings, this makes some of the shops rather exceptional and characteristic.
-You here find small, specialised shops, some of them in connection with other trades like the two hotels and the arts & crafts shop, and quite large shops selling only second-hand books: Straumsvågs Antikvariat and Den norske bokbyen A/S. The shops in The Norwegian Book Town are open 10am-6pm every day from May to September, every day from 10 am to 6 pm.
-Requests by e-mail, post, fax or telephone are served all through the year, and the book town enjoys a lively postal order business.
+You here find small, specialised shops, some of them in connection with other trades like the two hotels and the arts & crafts shop, and quite large shops selling only second-hand books: Straumsvågs Antikvariat and Den norske bokbyen A/S.

 In the center of Tokyo, Jimbou Booktown is known for used-book stores and publishing houses.
 It is also a popular antique and curio shopping area.
 The prestigious Tokyo Book Binding Club and Literature Preservation Society are located in Jinbōchō.